 In the beginning stages of any company, it is important to set a strong foundation for growth.
 Sean Ellis, now CEO of Qualaroo, contributed to the early stages of successful companies such as Dropbox and Eventbrite.
 Both companies exemplified tremendous growth in its early phases, and in his presentation at Demo Traction in San Francisco on April 22nd, Ellis shares his past experiences working with these various companies and what practices they embedded into their company culture to build success.
 He narrowed his presentation down to these 10 healthy habits vital for startups looking to fuel their growth.

-The first thing any company should focus their attention on is making sure that the product if worthy of growth.
+The first thing any company should focus its attention on is making sure that the product is worthy of growth.
 There’s really no point in zeroing in on growth without assured potential in the product itself.
 Is this a product that consumers need or really want?
 What are the consumer’s needs, and how can your company find product/market fit?

 Similar to the first habit, companies that really understand the needs and wants of their consumers are more likely to successfully grow.
 Who is this product for and why?
 What are they drawn to and why?
 Your consumers are the key to your success so it is required to learn the most you can about them.

 There is nothing more clear and tangible than solid data and numbers.
 And in this day and age with an abundance of readily available resources, there really is no excuse to not utilize them.
 Google Analytics, for one, is an excellent measuring tool; however, in order to more precisely track growth in specific areas and timeframes, other resources such as Mixpanel and Kissmetrics may be more effective.
 The data will help guide your company to make more strategic and effective decisions.